Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Will You Use These New Desktop Gadget Apps?

 Each of these solutions is worth trying and can help improve productivity.
 For instance, using a clock set to a foreign time zone can be invaluable when collaborating with people overseas, or just checking that your aunt in New Zealand is awake before you call.
+You can also keep tabs on the weather with these weather widgets for Windows.

 So, desktop gadgets can still be added to Windows 10.
 Who knew?
 It shouldn’t come as a huge surprise, though.
 Various “lost” features can be reinstated thanks to third-party apps.
 For example, the Aero Glass software brings restores the glass effect in Windows 10.
 Want more customizations?
 Find out how to set animated backgrounds in Windows 10.